Welcome to Flagstaff, AZ.

-We have big skies, beautiful mountains, full seasonal changes, and an extremely harsh climate for string instruments!
-Our humidity can get down into the single digits, and the wide fluctuations can irritate the heck out of guitars and other things made of wood.
-Average humidity charts for the region are of no help in assessing the climate here because the primary concerns for us are the variations from day to day, and our climate is highly variable.
-Please keep reading for more information and for tips on keeping your instrument happy.
+We have big skies, beautiful mountains, full seasonal changes, and a pretty harsh climate for string instruments!
+Our humidity can get down into single digits, and the wide fluctuations can severely irritate guitars and other things made of wood.
+Average humidity charts for our region are of no help in assessing the climate for guitar purposes because the primary concern is the wide variation from day to day, and our weather and thus humidity is highly variable.
+Please keep reading for tips to keep your instrument happy.

 When a guitar dries out, all sorts of bad things happen.
-As wood dries it shrinks in various directions.
-When internal components of the guitar start shrinking, (bracing, reinforcement plates, neck joint, etc.) they pull on each other in different directions.
+As wood dries it shrinks and the various parts in the guitar shrink in various directions, pulling on each other in different ways.
 This causes the entire instrument to fight against itself, making it tighten up and becomes less resonant.
 The neck angle will start to shift and the top will sink, causing the strings to get lower and start buzzing on the frets.
 Finally, the instrument will start to crack and become unplayable.

-Let's dispel some of the most common rumors:
+Let's dispel some of the most common myths & rumors...

 - You should change strings one at a time to keep tension on the neck.
 Not true!
 Your guitar was built without strings, and most repairs require removal of all the strings, sometimes for an extended period of time.
 All strings need to be removed to oil and condition the fingerboard.
 Complete restringing and adjustments help keep your guitar from tightening up, tonally speaking.